katsukixyz/izone-archive/README.md

 ## Structure

-The frontend code is located in `client` using Next.js.
+The frontend code for the main site is located in `client` using Next.js.
 See `Local Development` for how to run locally.

-The `dogfood` directory is a development environment to sandbox and build out new functionality:
+The `dogfood` directory includes development environments to sandbox and build out new functionality:

-- `dogfood/video-tag` is a `create-react-app` application used to manually modify video metadata to integrate video types (VPICK, ENOZI, etc.)
+- `dogfood/video-tag` includes a frontend `create-react-app` application and a backend `Express` service used to manually modify video metadata to integrate video types (VPICK, ENOZI, etc.)

 ## Contributions